Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 Use the client library to:

 - Send events to Event Grid using either the Event Grid, Cloud Events 1.0 schemas, or a custom schema
-- Decode and process events where were delivered to an Event Grid handler
+- Decode and process events which were delivered to an Event Grid handler
 - Generate Shared Access Signatures for Event Grid topics

 [Source code](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/eventgrid/eventgrid/) |